(888) 595-9101 Call Now For Pricing and Availability

 Types of Disabilities Seniors Face

 The most common disabilities seen in seniors tend to revolve around their mobility.
 This can be as simple as trouble walking on their own or as serious as being bound to a wheelchair.
 Mental disability is also found in seniors, though perhaps less common than physical impairments.
-This can include mild or partial retardation, slow mental facilities due to a condition or even an accident suffered at some point in their lives, or other forms of mental disability.
-There are many other disabilities that affect the elderly, and while many are able to remain at home as they age, sometimes moving to an assisted living community is a safer choice.
+This can include mild or partial intellectual disabilities or slow cognitive functions due to a medical condition.
+In addition, this can also include an accident suffered or other forms of mental disability.
+Many other disabilities affect elderly people.
+Many seniors manage to stay at home as they age.
+But sometimes moving to an assisted living community is a safer choice.

 What Are Assisted Living Facilities?

-Assisted living facilities are long term care homes for adults who have special needs.
-In most cases, these types of homes house elderly residents, though, any adult may enroll in an assisted living facility if their needs qualify them for care.
-Many assisted living communities cater to seniors who suffer from memory conditions such as Alzheimer’s disease or dementia, and some go as far as being called memory care facilities due to the fact that they provide only care for dementia or Alzheimer’s disease.
+Assisted living facilities are long-term care homes for adults who have special needs.
+In most cases, these types of homes house elderly residents.
+Although any adult may enroll in an assisted living facility if their needs qualify them for care.
+Many assisted living communities cater to seniors who suffer from memory conditions such as Alzheimer’s disease or dementia.
+Some even refer to themselves as memory care facilities.
+This is because these facilities provide care exclusively for individuals with dementia or Alzheimer’s disease.
 Assisted living provides non-skilled care such as help with cleaning, bathing, medication administration, and meals.
-There are facilities that also cater to adults who are mentally disabled, physically disabled, or both.
+Some facilities also cater to adults who are mentally disabled, physically disabled, or both.

 Assisted living communities in general offer supportive care for elderly adults who can no longer live safely on their own.
-These communities have many different layouts, some are dorm-style, while others may be private and semi-private senior living apartments.
-Regardless of the setup, caregivers provide dedicated assistance to each resident as well as prepared meals and other community services.
+These communities have many different layouts; some are dorm-style, while others may be private and semi-private senior living apartments.
+Regardless of the setup, carers provide dedicated assistance to each resident as well as prepared meals and other community services.

-The United States Census Bureau categorizes a disabled senior as a person who has trouble performing activities of daily living on their own.
+The United States Census Bureau categorizes a disabled senior as a person who has trouble performing the activities of daily living on their own.
 While this is a government definition, there are many who don’t conform to the mold.
-For example, a person who is wheelchair-bound has an obvious disability, while there may be other seniors who have chronic pain as a disability, which is not readily visible.
+For example, a person who is wheelchair-bound has an obvious disability.
+On the other hand, some seniors have chronic pain as a disability, which is not readily visible.

-Mental disability comes in various forms and severities, in fact, there are no two seniors who will experience their disability in the same way.
-Seniors who need special modifications or very specific arrangements in order to live a full life are technically disabled.
-In the past, it may have been hard for seniors with mental or physical disabilities to find a spot in an assisted living community.
-Ever since the American Disabilities Act was passed in 1990, state and local cities have been obligated to make housing available for all who are considered to have a disability.
-Since Title II of the ADA passed, the number and variety of senior living homes for elderly people with mental and physical disabilities have increased.
+Mental disability comes in various forms and severities.
+No two seniors experience their disabilities in the same way.
+Seniors who need special modifications or very specific arrangements to live a full life have a technical disability.
+It may have been challenging for seniors with disabilities to find a spot in an assisted living community.
+The Americans with Disabilities Act was passed in 1990.
+Since then, state and local governments have been obligated to provide housing.
+These housing options are available for all who are considered to have a disability.
+Title II of the Americans with Disabilities Act (ADA) was passed in 1990.
+Since the variety of senior living homes for elderly people with disabilities has increased.

 Definitions of Disability in Seniors

-Disabilities are impacting seniors in a wide variety of ways and they also have different degrees and stages.
-There are four main categories that can be used to classify senior disability.
-These are general and do not define all types, degrees, or variation of senior disability that exists.
+Disabilities are impacting seniors in a wide variety of ways, and they also have different degrees and stages.
+Use these four main categories to classify senior disability.
+These are general and do not define all types, degrees, or variations of senior disability that exist.

 • Mental illness affects thinking, emotions, and behaviors.